 Under New York’s pure comparative fault system, your damages are less and directly proportional to your share of the blame.
-An example is when an injured person is not wearing a seat belt and is ejected from the vehicle.
-Ejection causes additional injuries, and the associated damages are deducted from the money the plaintiff (injured party) receives.
+An example is when an injured person is not wearing a seat belt.
+Ejection due to lack of a seatbelt causes additional injuries, and the associated damages are subtractable from the money the plaintiff (injured party) receives.

 Blame Is Often Rampant After an NYC Car Accident

 Expect others to try to blame you.
-The more fault you’re assigned, the less money you’ll be able to get.
 Fighting back prevents the compensation you deserve from disappearing.
 The Platta Law Firm will be ready for the allegations made by others.
-Our New York car accident attorneys will stand up and ensure that no more fault is assigned to you than is appropriate.
-In the best-case scenario, we may completely disprove any claims for which you are blamed.
+We use sound methods to document fault and keep you from falsely being a scapegoat.

 Under New York’s no-fault rule, your insurance benefits will be your primary source of compensation after an accident.
 You must purchase and carry a certain level of coverage before you can legally operate your vehicle in the state.
 Also known as Personal Injury Protection (PIP), its minimum coverage requirements include: